Last Updated on March 5, 2026 by Maged kamel

 Alignment charts for columns.

-This is the 6th of the compression member Posts-part 1, which includes a new subject which is the use of the alignment chart relating to columns when attached to frames, whether braced or not.
+This is the 9th of the compression member Posts-part 1, which includes a new subject: the use of the alignment chart for columns when attached to frames, whether braced or not.
 This graph was done by Anderson and Woodward, or Nomograph, or Anderson and Woodward.

-However, this method is based on certain assumptions: that the column and beam are elastic if those conditions are violated, and that the adjusted factor is to be used if the column is inelastic.
+However, this method is based on certain assumptions: that the column and beam are elastic if those conditions are met, and that the adjusted factor should be used if the column is inelastic.

 The link to post 6: Alignment charts for columns.